 There are multiple camper van options to choose from and, depending on your route and number of travellers, you’ll want to choose between a 2WD or a 4WD camper van.
 Our favourite 2WD camper vans include the Nissan NV200 and Renault Kangoo, all of which are perfectly suitable for a summer Iceland driving trip that won't include any mountain travel.
-If, though, you are planning to travel through the mountains or Highlands, and you’ll need a 4x4 camper van that can handle the F-roads, you may want to book a VW Transporter or Crafter camper van.
-Both of these camper vans are also ideal for larger travelling groups.
+If, though, you are planning to travel through the mountains or Highlands, and you’ll need a 4x4 camper van that can handle the F-roads, you may want to book a VW Transporter.
+This camper vans are also ideal for larger travelling groups.

 But camping isn’t for everyone.
 If you already have your Iceland accommodations sorted, then you might want to only book a vehicle to get you around the island.
 If you’re travelling in a group of three or four, or as a family, you will likely want to rent a larger, 4x4 vehicle, for greater room for your luggage, as well as more overall comfort.
 Renting a 4x4 vehicle will also allow you to travel on gravel roads throughout the Icelandic Highlands (and remember — a 4x4 vehicle is legally required to drive on any of Iceland’s F 4 roads).